Six Months in Cape Town as an Advocacy and Human Rights Volunteer

 As a volunteer at Scalabrini’s Advocacy Programme, Emiel provides supervised paralegal advice, practical assistance and referrals to vulnerable individuals and groups from refugee, migrant and asylum seeker communities, Master’s their rights are being respected.
 Emiel assists with providing information on the asylum application process, documentation and following-up on hate crimes/xenophobic incidents.
 He also contributes to researching South African legislation and refugee issues in Africa.

-Further, Emiel and his colleagues work on the weekly ‘press-review’ – for which they search for local (South African), regional (African) and international news about refugees, asylum seekers and migration in general.
-After all, any development (local or international) can have an impact on refugee and migrant communities in South Africa, or on the law applicable to those individuals in administrative and court proceedings.
+Emiel and his colleagues also work on the weekly ‘press-review’.
+For this, they search for local, regional, and international news about refugees, asylum seekers, and migration.
+After all, any development can have an impact on refugee and migrant communities in South Africa.
 “This can vary from political instability to diseases or even war,” says Emiel.

-At 09.00 the first client arrives.
-Emiel introduces himself and begins to take down the client’s details, while also trying to figure out the reason why this individual has come to seek assistance.
-The clients he sees can be from different countries in Africa or further afield.
-Some have been in South Africa for quite some time, while others are new to the country.
-Emiel talks them through the various processes related to South Africa’s asylum and refugee system, as well as the various barriers that many asylum seekers, migrants or refugees face in South Africa on a daily basis.
-A client consultation usually takes between 30 and 45 minutes, “but sometimes, it can also take up to two hours.
+At 9.00 the first client arrives.
+Emiel introduces himself and begins to take down the client’s details.
+Simultaneously, he tries to figure out why the individual is seeking assistance.
+The clients he sees can be from any country in Africa or further afield.
+Some have been in South Africa for a while, while others are new to the country.
+Emiel talks them through the various processes related to South Africa’s asylum and refugee system.
+He also explains the various barriers that asylum seekers, migrants or refugees face in South Africa.
+A consultation usually takes between 30 and 45 minutes, “but sometimes, it takes up to two hours.
 It really depends on the client and the problems he or she has.
 Different situations call for different forms of advice and information,” says Emiel.

 Do you need help to find the right Internship abroad?
 Follow these six easy steps that will help you.